ashour/laravel-simplemessage/README.md

 To keep message output code centralized, you can place your message output code in a partial view, and include the partial in your other views.

-For your convenience, SimpleMessage provides a partial views that outputs all messages using the [Twitter Bootstrap alert class convention][bootstrap].
+For convenience, SimpleMessage provides a partial view that outputs all messages using the [Twitter Bootstrap alert class convention][bootstrap].
+You can use it by nesting it.

+    $view = View::make('items')->nest('messages', 'simplemessage::out');

 [bootstrap]: http://twitter.github.com/bootstrap/components.html#alerts

-###Output all messages using the included view partial###

-Using Laravel's [Blade][blade] templating engine,
+You can also include it in a [Blade][blade] view:

 [blade]: http://laravel.com/docs/views/templating#blade-template-engine